 The tasks in the sprint that do not have a parent story will now show up on the sprint backlog and task board, under an "Un-parented" category.
 The un-parented row is highlighted with a grey-colored bar.
 You can move tasks from an un-parented row to any user story, and vice versa.
 (Note: Drag & drop of an un-parented row is not allowed; it will always appear on the top of sprint backlog as well as the task board.)

 Collapse completed stories

-Completed stories will be collapsed automatically when the task board is opened.
-All stories on the sprint backlog will be collapsed by default.
+Completed stories collapse automatically when the task board is opened.
+All stories on the sprint backlog collapse by default.
 Stories that are collapsed but have pending work will show a warning on the task board.
 Collapsed rows on the task board will also show the summary of pending work for that user story.
 And, PBIs on task board will now appear as cards just as tasks do.

 Not only can you customize how your cards look on your Kanban board, but you now have configuration options for the data showing up on your cards in the Customize Cards dialog box.

 (A similar customization dialog box is also available for the Taskboard.)

 You can turn the ID on or off, select how the assigned to field is displayed, and choose to show tags directly on your cards.
 Most people want fields like "title" and "assigned to" on every card, but it's a time saver to bring a bit more information to the cards so you can take action on them without having to open them for more details.
 For example, notice that we've added both "Priority" and "Severity" to the following bug cards: